-Are you facing a dilemma over the critical differences between MySQL vs PostgreSQL or which is best suited for your system?
+Are you facing a dilemma over the critical differences between MySQL Vs PostgreSQL or which is best suited for your system?
 Which is better in MySQL vs PostgreSQL?
 How to choose the most suitable database is a question that can haunt a very seasoned DBA, developer, or technical architect and a beginner in the same field.
-So let us try to

-The way the database is going to be used, maintained and supported in future.
+The way the database is going to be used, maintained, and supported in the future.

 The general approach that can calm the cold war between various available databases is ensuring the project scope is adhered to, business requirements are understood, feedback and use cases are considered, and when required, a mixed approach is also a lifesaver.
 Every developer comes with his/her preferences, and like programming languages, the same problem can be solved by opting for the best possible solution that fits the usage and budget requirements.

 Under the umbrella of Relational Open Source Databases, MySQL and PostgreSQL, also known as “Postgres” are the two most popular databases.

 Statistics have shown that 40% of the developers prefer using MySQL to read operations for BI systems for their day-to-day operations.
 In contrast, Postgres is looked at as a solution to be used when developers need to run complex queries on OLAP/OLTP systems.

 The listing below is some common pointers to understanding Similarities and Differences between MySQL vs PostgreSQL and empowering the developer or DBA to choose: